openfin/app-seed-shared-modules/README.md

 React is included in the project but is optional, it could be used as a starting point for 'vanilla' js apps.

-To build the project, clone the GitHub repo and, in a command line terminal (preferably GitBash on a Windows machine) navigate to the root directory and run:
+To build the project, clone the GitHub repo and, in a command line terminal (preferably GitBash on a Windows machine), navigate to the root directory and run:

 ```
 $ npm install